jennifer-jiang/fa22-cse110-lab4/explore/javascript/part2.md

     F) true because true maps to 1, Boolean(2) equals true which maps to 1, and 1 equals to 1

 15. The difference between the == and the === operators is that the == operator is an equality operator that converts operands of different types to numbers, while === is a strict equality operator that checks the equality without type conversion.

+17. The result is [ 2, 4, 6 ].
+This is because within the for loop, we are calling the callback function doSomething with the value of the array at index 1.
+In the callback function, we double the value before pushing the value to newArr.
+We repeat this for each value in the array ([1, 2, 3]) before we return newArr, which is how we end up with the doubled values in newArr.